Code-RFGroup/MFGF-UNet/Readme.md

 The code of MFGF-UNet can be used for academic research only, please do not use them for commercial purposes.
 If you have any problem with the code, please contact: rfwang@xidian.edu.cn or zhg_chenchen@163.com.

 ## 1. Prepare data
-Synapse dataset can be found at here.

-ACDC dataset can be found at here.

 Data Preparing